jasonhand/twitch/ep06/pt2/README.md

 The public DNS for my VM is : `demo-jitsi.eastus.cloudapp.azure.com`.

-I want to configure a shorter domain to point to redirect to the cloudapp.azure address.
+I want to configure a shorter domain to redirect to the cloudapp.azure address.
 I will need to make changes to my DNS settings on Godaddy, where the domain is registered and DNS is managed.

 - Login to DNS Manager (ex.
 Godaddy)
 - Choose a domain (ex.
 Cloudavision.com)